 While bash, and zsh come pre-installed on macOS systems, PowerShell shell does not.
 So before using PowerShell with Warp, you will need to install it.
 Install PowerShell 7.0 or above using one of the methods listed below -

-With Homebrew: If you already have homebrew installed, you can simply type
+With Homebrew: If you already have homebrew installed, you can simply type brew install powershell/tap/powershell, and follow the instructions.

 Step 2: Switch to pwsh as the default shell

 Once you’ve installed PowerShell on your computer, you can set it as your default shell, so Warp will use it every time a new tab, pane, or window is opened.
-You can either make pwsh the default shell for only Warp, from the session settings (Settings > Features > Session
+You can either make pwsh the default shell for only Warp, from the session settings (Settings > Features > Session), or for your user account.
+To change your account's default shell, you need to run two commands.

-for Macs running Apple Silicon.
-So, if you used Homebrew to install pwsh on a Mac with Apple Silicon, the location of the executable is - /opt/homebrew/bin/pwsh
+Why the different locations?
+The location of pwsh depends on how it was installed.
+Homebrew installs programs under /usr/local on Macs running Intel processors, but under /opt/homebrew for Macs running Apple Silicon.
+So, if you used Homebrew to install pwsh on a Mac with Apple Silicon, the location of the executable is - /opt/homebrew/bin/pwsh.

-You can identify where pwsh is installed by running which pwsh
+You can identify where pwsh is installed by running which pwsh.

 Using Warp with shells on Windows